prokilogrammer/superlime/notes.md

 - [_Code on Mobile_](https://github.com/dai-shi/codeonmobile): One-off, personal use project
 -  [_Orion from Eclipse_](https://www.eclipse.org/orion/): Big project integrating Github and CI tools made by Eclipse.
 Used in CodeAcademy for their mobile site.
+- [_CodeAnywhere_](https://codeanywhere.com): End-to-End suite capabilities to create a dev box on the cloud, edit files thru web, tablet and mobile apps.
+Their editor is decent **with custom keys** in the keyboard for quicker access to symbols and arrow keys.
+Poor integration with Github, but good integration with Dropbox and other cloud storage services.
+This is the closest we have to Superlime, but their focus seems to be on an end-to-end platform rather than a killer editor.

 ## Code editor for web: